rohan3asnet/Attendanceproject/README.md

 2. Rohan Basnet
 3. Sandeep Bhusal
 4. Shrijhana Bhattarai

-This prject was done during the intern at Load Dispatch Centre(LDC).
+This project was done during the intern at Load Dispatch Centre(LDC).